RitaHC/Game/readme.md

 4. Vanilla Dom
 5. Sprite Animation

-# WIREFRAMES WITH HAND NOTES
+# WIREFRAMES WITH HAND WRITTEN NOTES

 ###### HAND WRITTEN FRAMES
 below is a hand drawn picture of the proposed pages